nawabahmadreshi/documentation/pages/getting-started/link-domain-subdomain.md

 1. Enter your custom domain into the text box.
 Resolve any errors. {% image src='/img/pages/getting-started/link-domain-subdomain/domain-error.png' two-thirds center alt='domain already reserved' %}
 1. Work with your domain registrar to make the Branch-provided nameservers listed under the domain field authoritative for your domain. **Note that this means you cannot host anything else on this domain — only Branch links.** {% image src='/img/pages/getting-started/link-domain-subdomain/custom-domain-nameservers.png' full center alt='root domain nameservers' %}
 1. Click `Confirm`.
+{% protip title="Heads Up!" %}
+The nameservers in the above image are for example purposes only.
+The nameservers you use will be unique to your application.
+{% endprotip %}

 ## About the legacy bnc.lt domain